 no (default value), yes

-To ensure that files are printed out in order, use the single print job mode.
-As a result, the files will be printed as a solid batch, in 100% correct order.
-Files will be sent to a printer as they go in your list (from top to bottom):
+To ensure that files are printed in order, use the Single print job mode.
+This mode prints the files as a single batch, maintaining the specified order.
+The files will be sent to the printer from top to bottom as they appear in your list, whether it’s a text file or a list within a folder.

 spjob_name: Enter a filename for the single print job [+][-]

 The name appears in the print queue (spooler) on the computer and on the printer display.
-It may be convenient to see what's printing.
+It may be convenient to see what's being printed.
 And it's easy to identify which job is having issues in case of an error.

 Besides, if you're printing to a virtual printer, the name of the output file(s) usually matches the print job's name.